The dimension of an image is defined by its width and height and typically represented as (w × h).

 The image width is 558 pixels.
 The image height is 558 pixels.

-The OpenCV is a highly optimized and efficient approach that can be used for image and video processing.
+OpenCV is a highly optimized and efficient approach that can be used for image and video processing.
 However, it can be overwhelming for simple tasks like this.
-Only use this approach when you are doing computer vision tasks because in that case, you already have installed opencv on your machine.

 Method 3: Using matplotlib’s image.shape

-Matplotlib library is the least likable approach you can use because it is a charting library and not an imaging library but it does provide a function to edit the image.
+Matplotlib library is the least likable approach you can use because it is a charting library and not an imaging library, but it does provide a function to edit the image.

 Decision Tree Diagram